 - When in STF, there is minimum battery drain. - Preserves the life of your NEC Versa. - Saves you time.
-When you return from that urgent call or meeting, you don't have to reboot.
+When you return from that urgent call or meeting, you don't have to perform a full reboot.
+You will only have to press the Power button.